Sarah Turner

 For example, if you’re storing scanned records in the cloud, they need to be encrypted and access-controlled.
 If you’re holding paper files, they should be stored in a secure location that protects against fire, water damage, pests, and unauthorised access.

 The CQC, which regulates health and social care in England, also plays a role.
-They look closely at how organisations handle confidential information when assessing whether care is “Safe.”
+They scrutinise how organisations handle confidential information when assessing whether care is “Safe.”
 A poorly managed records system could result in enforcement action or a disappointing inspection rating.

 While the NHS Records Management Code of Practice remains the most authoritative reference, the following general guidelines provide a solid foundation.
 Keep in mind that retention periods can vary depending on record type, patient circumstances and specific healthcare settings, so policies should be reviewed regularly and tailored to your organisation’s needs.